tinymce/tinymce-docs/_includes/configuration/language.md

 If you wish to use a language other than English, please follow these steps:

-1. Download the language pack you wish to use [from here](/language/tinymce4x_languages.zip).
+1. Download the TinyMCE 4 language pack [from here](/language/tinymce4x_languages.zip).
-2. Unpack the language file into your `tinymce/langs` folder.
+2. Unpack the language `.js` file into your `tinymce/langs` folder.
 3. Set the [`language`]({{ site.baseurl }}/configure/localization/#language) option in your TinyMCE configuration to the language code in the list below the example.
 4. Confirm that the language has been set successfully by loading TinyMCE.